ckswilliams/modOpenREM/docs/i_fluoro_high_dose_alerts.rst

 Alerts for accumulated dose over a period of time
 =================================================

-The system can also be configured to calculate accumulated dose over an OpenREM-admin defined number of weeks for studies with matching patient ID.
-For this to work the storage of patient ID, or encrypted patient ID, must be enabled.
+As well as alerting to individual studies that exceed alert levels the system can be configured to calculate accumulated dose over a defined number of weeks for studies with matching patient ID.

+For this to work the storage of patient ID or encrypted patient ID must be enabled (see the ``Patient Identifiable data`` :ref:`i_not_patient_indicator` documentation).

 The number of previous weeks over which to sum DAP and dose at RP for studies with matching patient ID is defined in the options (figure 2).

-The display of these summed DAP and dose at RP values on the fluoroscopy filtered view can be enabled or disabled (figure 2).
+The display of summed DAP and dose at RP values on the fluoroscopy filtered view can be enabled or disabled (figure 2).

 The calculation of summed DAP and dose at RP for incoming studies can also be enabled or disabled (figure 2).

+An example of a study where there is another study on a matching patient ID is shown below in figure 5.
+In this example neither of the two studies were individually above an alert level, but when summed together the total dose at RP does exceed the corresponding alert.

 .. figure:: img/fluoroHighDoseAlertDetailedViewTwoStudies.png
    :figwidth: 100%